 The Peri-cene Policy Lab is a unique coming together of city-region partners from across the globe, to diagnose problems and map out adaptive pathways for 'climate-proofing the peri-urban'.

-The Policy Lab helps to build 'collective climatic intelligence' around peri-urbanisation and climate risk.
+The Policy Lab helps to build 'collective eco-urban intelligence' around peri-urbanisation and climate risk.
 It brings together public, private and civic sectors with researchers.
 The practical applications include:

 - Peri-urban spatial planning and climate risk and resilience